 - Kill weeds.
 Add undiluted bleach to weeds growing through cracks in your walkways.
 It kills them and prevents re-growth.

 - Keep swimming pool water crystal clear.
 Add a five-liter drum of bleach to your swimming pool water once a month during the winter months when your pool is not in use to keep the water crystal clear all winter.
 Revert to chlorine one month before the good weather arrives when you may wish to use your pool.

 - Whiten clothes.
 A little bleach added to your washing machine whitens white clothes that have grayed.

 - Stain removal.
 Soaking individual items of clothing or bedsheets in a light bleach solution can get rid of stains.

 - Sterilize plant cuttings.
-Dipping plant cuttings in a very light bleach solution sterilises them and inhibits mold or diseased growth.
+Dipping plant cuttings in a very light bleach solution sterilises them and inhibits mold or disease growth.

 - Clean plastic garden furniture.
-Cleaning plastic with a bleach solution brings out the original color while removed stains or mildew.
+Cleaning plastic with a bleach solution brings out the original color while removing stains or mildew.
 Great for garden furniture.

 - Get rid of mildew and mold.
 Mildew in bathroom tiles can be removed by spraying with bleach, then wiping off after a few minutes.